Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This is a supervised work experience with First Nations communities, agencies, and/or government offices.
-Students will apply their IS skills and knowledge in Indigenous settings and contribute to the management and resolution of challenges.
+Students apply classroom and disciplinary learning to work as a practicum with Indigenous communities, agencies, and/or government offices.
+Students apply their skills and knowledge in Indigenous settings and contribute to the planning, designing, problem solving, and management of projects and initiatives.

 IPK 403